YaLTeR/niri/wiki/IPC.md

 However, new fields and enum variants will be added, so you should handle unknown fields or variants gracefully where reasonable.

-I am not 100% committing to the stability yet because there aren't many users, and there might be something basic I had missed in the JSON output design.

 The formatted/human-readable output (i.e. without `--json` flag) is **not** considered stable.
 Please prefer the JSON output for scripts, since I reserve the right to make any changes to the human-readable output.